cocos/cocos-docs/en/shader/surface-shader/rendering-debug-view.md

 The debugging focus <font color=#ff8000>is on the overall rendering performance</font>, and each module can be blocked or turned on, with modules unrelated to each other, to see how different modules affect each other's rendering effects.

-single mode has higher priority than the composite mode, <font color=#ff0000>If you want to use the composite mode, you must check No single mode.</font>
+Single mode has higher priority than the composite mode, <font color=#ff0000>If you want to use the composite mode, you must check No single mode.</font>

 Including: